When are Hambleton’s leisure centres reopening?

 *All MAX gym sessions have been removed but under 16’s can continue to use the gyms and book a session at the same time as their parent/guardian if they have registered with the young persons consent form.

 Will 24/7 gym access be available at Northallerton Leisure Centre?

 Please note that 24/7 access will be unavailable at Northallerton Leisure Centre when we initially reopen.
 24/7 access will restart once we are confident this can be operated safely in line with Government and industry guidelines.

 Why have you introduced a mandatory booking system?

 The safety of our members and staff is our number one priority which is why we have introduced a new mandatory booking process.
-It is essential to book to attend the gym, Toning Suite or to swim in one of our pools.
+It is essential to book to attend the gym, fitness classes, Toning Suite or to swim in one of our pools.
 This is to help us maintain a safe environment in line with health and fitness social distancing guidelines; this helps us to control and assess the flow of visitors and will prevent unnecessary queuing.